Who we are

 What data breach procedures we have in place

-If we become aware of a breach in our data security, we will take a backup of all user data, and then erase all user accounts, purchase data, and booking data from our system to prevent further unauthorised usage.
+If we become aware of a breach in our data security, we will take an off-line backup of all user data, and then erase all user accounts, purchase data, and booking data from our system to prevent further unauthorised usage.
 We will then inform all users/customers affected of the potential breach and the data involved.
 Those individuals can then take action to protect themselves as they see fit, but as a minimum, if users/customers have used the same password on our system as elsewhere, we would recommend they change passwords on other critical websites they use.

 What third parties we receive data from